 The American Contract Bridge League (ACBL) is made up of 25 Districts in the USA, Canada, Mexico and Bermuda.
 Each District is responsible for Bridge administration in its’ area and has a Director on the ACBL Board of Directors.
 Each District is made up of a number of Units, which are responsible for bridge in their area.
 Each unit is represented on the District Board and has voting rights based on the percentage of the District’s bridge population that the Unit has.

 ACBL District 1 is officially known as the Eastern Canadian Bridge Conference.
-It is made up of Units in Eastern Canada, including the Provinces of Quebec (Que.), New Brunswick (NB), Prince Edward Island (PEI), Nova Scotia (NS), Newfoundland and Labrador (NL) and the Eastern portion of Ontario( Ont.).
-There are six Units (from West to East):
+It is made up of 6 Units in Eastern Canada, as follows ((from West to East):

 These Units are responsible for running Sectional Tournaments as well as organizing the local aspects of ACBL wide events and relationships with ACBL Clubs.